MichaelAntolis/bulk-master/README.md

 BulkMaster is a brutalist-themed, full-stack fitness application specifically engineered for bodybuilding and bulking.
 Designed with a utilitarian interface, it strips away the noise and focuses purely on what matters: tracking workouts, counting macros, and visualizing real physical progression.

+**This is the URL of the website that is already in production:** https://bulk-master-2arl.vercel.app/

 ## 🚀 Key Features

 ### 1. **Meticulous Onboarding & Profiling**